WPManageNinja/fluent-affiliate-docs/guide/integrations/formidable-integration-with-fluentaffiliate.md

 In this guide, we'll walk you through how to connect Formidable with FluentAffiliate step by step.

-> Make sure both plugin Formidable and FluentAffiliate are installed and activated on your website.

 ## Enable Formidable in FluentAffiliate

 Once Formidable is active, go to the **FluentAffiliate Dashboard**.
 In the top menu, click on **Settings**, and from the left sidebar, select the **Integration Settings** option.